 I completed my BA in Cells and Systems Biology at Oxford in 2018, majoring in Cardiovascular, Renal and Respiratory Physiology and minoring in Neuroscience.
 Last year I completed the MSc in Neuroscience, conducting research projects in the Emptage and Sharp labs.

 I am currently working on optimising a mouse model of SSRI discontinuation, as well as identifying key behavioural tests that can be used to establish its presence.
 I am also using molecular techniques to investigate the underlying neurobiological changes occurring following discontinuation that may contribute to the symptoms.
-I hope to go on to use in vivo electrophysiology to further explore the effects of SSRI discontinuation on the 5-HT system.
+I hope to go on to use in vivo microdialysis to further explore the effects of SSRI discontinuation on the 5-HT system.